Cantido/liberator/CONTRIBUTING.md

 ## Getting Started

-GitHub makes it really easy to submit pull requests.
+If you're on GitHub, it's really easy to submit a pull request.
 Just:

 1. Create your own fork of the code
 2. Do the changes in your fork
 3. [Submit a pull request](https://github.com/Cantido/liberator/compare)

 I don't require a CLA or anything like that.

+You can also email a patch to the [mailing list] if you like things old-school.

 ## How report a bug